Fujicolor Pro

 Fujicolor Pro was a line of professional color negative films from Japanese company Fujifilm introduced in 2004 for weddings, portraits, fashion and commercial photography.
 It originally comprised four emulsions: Pro 160S, Pro 160C, Pro 400H and Pro 800Z.
 Its main competitor was Kodak Portra.

 In 2021 further production of the two remaining emulsions, Pro 160NS, distributed in Japan only, and Pro 400H, distributed globally, was ended.
-Remaining supply from stock only.

 History

 The "Pro" film line was introduced in 2004 to mark the replacement of the last of the 'NP' series films, with the new 160 ISO emulsions adjusted to be finer grained (RMS 3 rather than 4) compared to their NPS/C equivalent and have a more neutral colour balance in line with the recently updated 400 and 800 emulsions.

 The preceding 'NP' series of films were: